Customer Portal Features & Best Practices: What Your Software Needs

 Billing should be something you never think about.
 Just set up your preferences and let the system take care of the rest.
 But some customer portals don’t support native invoicing, causing extra work for your accountants.

 SPP creates invoices automatically after an order form has been submitted and paid for.
 Plus, you can create invoices manually whenever a client requires a custom project.
-Of course, all invoices are saved in the client account.
-This allows customers to download the invoices whenever they need, and send them to their accountants.

 10. Team roles